IanHopkinson/ihutilities/README.md

 # TODO

 * Add logging
 * Document functions with a docstring (prepare for Sphinx, even if we don't use it now https://pythonhosted.org/an_example_pypi_project/sphinx.html).
-Start with config_db
+Start with configure_db
 * read_db should take templated queries (using the appropriate placeholder and data supplied separately)
 * read_db should only allow select statements
 * Extend testing to git_utils